Pompi2503/Pands-Weekly-tasks/README.md

 - This program is written to read a text file and count the number of time letter "e" occurs.
 - It takes the filename as command line argument.
 - It will deal with error handling and non-existing files and invalid formats.
+- I used extracted txt file from Project Gutenberg and saved as moby-dick.txt.

 ## Requirements
 - Python 3.11